snorreks/lotr_drinking_game/README.md

 ## Build and host it yourself (?)
 Fork this and make it work homie, we used firebase and it sure as hell is working well.

+### DISCLAIMER
+We do not condone the use of ælkis, this is just made for fun.
+Stay aware of how much you drink and take care of eachother if you decide to brave upon this drinking game, since it's pretty damn potent.
+The characters used are only referred to, and we are not using the likeness of the characters from the series in a copyright infringing matter.